Freelance Websites

 - Fill in the sign-up form in which you will be asked to create a unique username, set your password, provide a unique email address, and confirm that you read the site’s Terms and Conditions.

 - Confirm your email address – when you submit the site’s registration form, they will send a verification email to the email address that you provided them with.
-The email has a link which you are required to click to activate your account.
+The email has a link that you are required to click to activate your account.

 7. As an employer, how does a freelance site help me?

-The most significant benefit an employer can real from using a freelance site to source for staff is that you gain a competitive advantage over your industry competitors.
+The most significant benefit an employer can real from using a freelance site to source staff is that you gain a competitive advantage over your industry competitors.
 This is because you have access to a highly-skilled global workforce they might even have no idea about.

 For small and medium-sized businesses that have a low budget and can’t afford to hire full-time staff, top freelance sites offer you a chance to work with the best freelance staff in the market.
 All you have to do is post a project and Pzaam!
 Just like that, you are fully and affordably staffed.